gloriamacia/Malignant-Melanoma-Detector/README.md

 # Skin-Cancer-Detection-using-a-Computer-based-System
 Computer-based system to classify histopathological images of skin tissue.
-Melanoma detection.
+Malignant Melanoma detection.
+For more information about the detector read the project Wiki or visit my personal/professional blog https://techieladyblog.wordpress.com/

-This is my first contribution to open source software so your feedback is really important to me.
+Notice also that this is my first contribution to open source software (still a newbie) so your feedback is really important to me.
+Collaborations, comments or suggestions about how to improve any aspect of the project are welcome.

-Please help me to improve.
+If you loved the project, you have an innovative idea to ease the burden of your national health service that could be also applied to any other country...
+I would like to hear about it!
+Contact me using github or alternatively at gloriamaciamunoz@gmail.com.